 We use our lips, teeth, tongue, mouth, nose and throat when we speak.
-If you have had an operation or radiotherapy to your head and neck area, your speech is likely to sound different.
+If you have had surgery or radiotherapy to your head and neck area, your speech or voice may sound different.
 You may have difficulty making certain sounds or saying some words.
-People may not be able to easily understand what you are trying to say.
-Or they may not be able to hear you clearly.
-Dryness can also make your mouth and throat feel uncomfortable when having longer conversations.
+Sometimes changes to your speech or voice may be more severe.
+This can mean people may not be able to easily understand you.

 For some people, these changes are only a minor problem.
-Their speech or voice returns to normal, or near normal, as the affected area heals.
-For others, it is more of a problem.
-It can cause permanent changes to the way they speak.
+Their speech or voice returns to normal, or near normal, as the area heals.
+For others, it may involve permanent changes to the way they speak or to their voice.

-- Speech and language therapy – including exercises to help you strengthen and control muscles used for speech and voice.
+- Do the exercises the SLT suggests.
+These can help you to strengthen and control the muscles used for speech and voice.

-- Keeping your throat healthy by not smoking and by drinking plenty of water.
+- Keep your throat healthy by not smoking and by drinking plenty of water.

 Your SLT assesses changes in your speech and voice.
-They can give you advice and treatments to help with any changes.
-If you have changes to your voice, they can give you advice on how to take care of your throat.
+They can give you advice and speech therapy exercises on how to use your voice in the best way and take care of your throat.
 They may give you exercises to:

 - help you make your voice heard without straining